About

 Task Forces

 The Chair with approval of the Executive Committee shall establish and determine the terms of task forces.
 The members of such task forces shall be selected by the Chair or Executive Committee.
-The charter for all Task Forces shall include specific directives to the Task Force.
+The charter for all task forces shall include specific directives to the task force.

 Section 10.